IMRCLab/libmotioncapture/README.md

 - VICON - SDK git submodule
 - Qualisys - SDK git submodule
 - VRPN - SDK git submodule
-- NOKOV - manually obtain SDK and copy to deps/nokov_sdk/.
+- NOKOV - manually obtain SDK and copy to deps/nokov_sdk/ and copy the .so file to the /lib or /usr/lib.

 CMake flags can be used to disable individual systems in `CMakeLists.txt`.